github/codeql/.github/ISSUE_TEMPLATE/ql--false-positive.md

 ---
-name: False positive
+name: CodeQL False positive
-about: Tell us about an alert that shouldn't be reported
+about: Report CodeQL alerts that you think should not have been detected (not applicable, not exploitable, etc.)
 title: False positive
 labels: false-positive
 assignees: ''